RagnarB83/ash-documentation/docs/CFour-interface.rst

 **Specifying special basis set:**

-As CFour may not have all desired basis sets built-in it is convenient to be able to specify user-defined basis sets.
+As CFour may not have all desired basis sets built-in, it is convenient to be able to specify user-defined basis sets.
-ASH has a few basis sets built-in that can be used with the specialbasis keyword in the CFourTheory class.
+ASH has a few basis sets built-in in CFour-format that can be used together with the specialbasis and ash_basisfile keywords in the CFourTheory class.

 ASH-basis set files for CFour are stored in ASH-source-directory/basis-sets/cfour (https://github.com/RagnarB83/ash/tree/master/basis-sets/cfour)
 Currently includes :